 - If your child has an IEP, this will be discussed with you and you will be provided with a copy.

-- The SENCo is also available to talk to parents if this is more appropriate.
+- The SENDCO is also available to talk to parents if this is more appropriate.

-- The SENCo or class teacher will be happy to arrange other meetings as and when they are needed.
+- The SENDCO or class teacher will be happy to arrange other meetings as and when they are needed.

 How will you help me to support my child’s learning?